Widowmaker (Overwatch): Gameplay

 In Overwatch, Widowmaker is classified as a Damage-class character, designed to provide a more offensive role in team compositions.
 She was originally classified as a Defense-class character before it and the Offense-class were combined into one classification.
 A sniper able to be utilized well from a distance, her primary weapon is a rifle named "Widow's Kiss" with two firing modes, both of which utilize hitscan projectiles.
 When firing without aiming the weapon functions as a close-to-medium assault rifle, while aiming will cause the weapon to do increased damage as a "critical hit".
-In Overwatch 2, Widowmaker temporarily reduces the amount of healing an enemy receives when she damages them, due to a new passive ability given to all Damage-class characters.

 Widowmaker also has several abilities that require activation, though the first two have a "cooldown" period after use and are unable to be used again during that duration.
-"Grappling Hook" allows her to readjust her position and reach heights that other characters cannot, immediately pulling her towards the targeted location.
+"Grappling Hook" allows her to readjust her position and reach high areas, immediately pulling her towards the targeted location.
 Her second ability, "Venom Mine", fires a projectile that sticks to walls or the ground, and acts as a proximity mine that releases poison gas that damages enemies in the blast radius over time once triggered, and will highlight them through walls for the player to see.
 Lastly, her 'ultimate' ability, called "Infra-Sight", requires to be charged before use.
 The ability charges slowly during the course of gameplay, and can be charged faster through damage dealt to the enemy team.
 Once full the ability can be activated to highlight all enemies through walls for both her and her teammates, helping to counter enemy flankers.